Perry County, Missouri: German immigration

 The late 1830s saw the beginnings of a heavy German immigration that would permanently alter the ethnic balance of the county.
 In the fall of 1838, more than 600 Saxon Lutherans, under the leadership of Pastor Martin Stephan, uprooted themselves and migrated to Missouri in what is called The Saxon Lutheran Migration, seeking to avoid the enforced religious conformity brought about by the Prussian Union of churches.
 They settled in the southeastern corner of the county and moved inland through a series of towns whose names enshrined both religion and nationality: Wittenberg, Friedheim, Frohna, Dresden, Altenburg, and Paitzdorf, which was renamed Uniontown during the American Civil War.
 Much of the legacy of the German immigration lives on today through the Lutheran Church–Missouri Synod.
 A distinct Saxon dialect of German continues to be spoken by about 250 residents (in 2014), although that number is declining with the youngest speakers being over 50 years old.

 Others who settled in the area were German Catholics, mostly from Bavaria and Baden.
 They settled in the Barrens area.
 The Lutherans and Presbyterians established churches in the region bounded by the 1856 Township of Brazeau.
 The Methodists located farther west in the area that comprised the 1856 township of Cinque Hommes.
 There they set up two churches, the first York Chapel, near present-day Longtown, about 5 mi southeast of Perryville, and in 1836 a second in Perryville itself.
 Then in 1844–1845, they divided between north and south over the question of whether a bishop could own slaves.
 The two Methodist churches in Perry County parted company, the city congregation going with the North and the York Chapel siding with the South.
 The Baptists of the county tended to congregate in both Bois Brule Bottom and in the area of Saline Township.
 In the first decades of the 19th century, they met in private homes.

+Enslaved population in 1860 was 8.6% according to a census map.
+Ordered by President Abraham Lincoln, this map shows this population by county, and was sold to benefit the Union Army in the American Civil War.

 While it is one of the oldest communities in Missouri, Perry County also founded the first college west of the Mississippi River, dating to 1827.